mmungekar/VoogaSalad/design/DESIGN.md

 The Game Data will consist of the Input and Output modules, the former of which saves a game to an XML file(s), and the latter of which loads and recreates the data from that/those files(s).
 Both of these modules communicate with the Game Player's SaveProgressModule to save and load the game being played.
 With respect to design goals, these modules were created to separate the logic behind each task.
+These modules each use the `EntityConverter` object, which implements the `Converter` interface provided by xStream.
+Here, entities are converted to valid XML and entities are created from XML.
+The format is consistent with xStream.

 ## Example Games